kalininalab/d-StructMAn/README.md

 ## To get this image

-Simply pull the image, just like with docker
+Pull the image, just like with docker

 ```bash
 $ podman pull "docker.io/sanjaysrikakulam/structman:latest"